 Ingredients for Korean Gochujang Tofu Sauce

-- Gochujang paste: This is a type of fermented Korean red pepper paste that lends the perfect amount of heat to the recipe!
+- Gochujang paste.
+This is a type of fermented Korean red chili paste that lends the perfect amount of heat to the recipe!
 Nowadays I can find gochujang at many chain grocery stores in the Asian/International section, but if you can’t find it there, you can always check your nearest Asian grocer or purchase it online.

-- Ketchup, rice vinegar, and brown sugar: This combo makes the sauce sweet and a little tart.
-You can reduce or omit the brown sugar if you don’t enjoy much sweetness in your savory dishes.
+- Ketchup, rice vinegar, and brown sugar.
+This combo makes the sauce sweet and a little tart.
+You can reduce or omit the brown sugar if you don’t enjoy much sweetness in your savory dishes, but I highly recommend using at least a little sugar to balance out the flavor profile.

-- Scallions and sesame seeds: Optional but highly recommended toppings!
-Sliced scallions add so much flavor and freshness to this Gochujang Tofu – they also make the dish look more visually appealing!
+- Scallions and sesame seeds.
+Optional but highly recommended toppings!
+Sliced green onions (spring onion) add so much flavor and freshness to this Gochujang Tofu.
+They also make the dish look more visually appealing!
 Toasted sesame seeds add some extra toasted flavor and a nice texture to the dish.

 How to Make Gochujang Tofu